manar255/Sick-Excuses-API/README.md

 # Sick-Excuses-API
-Application that connect the student with his facility to tack sick excuses .
+Application that connect the student with his facility to take sick excuses .